stolostron/rhacm-docs/_pages/cheat_custom.md

     killall Dock
     ```

-7. Configure the scripting addition by creating a new file in _sudoers_:
+7. Configure the scripting addition by creating a new `yabai `file in _sudoers.d_:

     ```
     sudo visudo -f /private/etc/sudoers.d/yabai